sgmurphy/wordpress-plugins/woo-product-feed-pro/readme.txt

 == Installation ==

+1. Upload the `woo-product-feed-pro/` folder to the `/wp-content/plugins/` directory
+1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Visit the new Product Feed menu on the left and click Create Feed.
+1. Select your feed type and map any extra product fields.
+We'll take care of the rest!
+1. See the [getting started guides](https://wholesalesuiteplugin.com/knowledge-base/) for this plugin.

 === From within Wordpress ===
 1. Visit Plugins > Add New;
 1. Search for Product Feed PRO for WooCommerce;